vondarten/how-many-pools/README.md

 # How many pools are in São Paulo?

-In this project we estimate the total pool count in São Paulo through Statistics, Machine Learning and satellite imagery.
+In this project we estimate the total swimming pools count in São Paulo through Statistics, Machine Learning and satellite imagery.

 ### 1. Data
 #### 1.1 Pool detection